Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

-Estimates of $\bfvarphi$ can be obtained by maximizing the log-likelihood $\ell(\bfvarphi)=\sum_{i=1}^k \log h(\bfw_{(i)}\mid\bfvarphi)$.
+Estimates of $\bfvarphi$ can be obtained by maximizing the log-likelihood $\ell(\bfvarphi)\propto\sum_{i=1}^k \log h(\bfw_{(i)}\mid\bfvarphi)$.
 Alternatively, one can appeal to a Bayesian approach \citep{sabourin2013}, based on the approximate posterior density of the angular density parameters given by

-where $\phi(\bfvarphi)$ is a suitable prior distribution on $\bfvarphi$ and $\Psi$ is a suitable parameter space.
+where $\phi(\bfvarphi)$ is a suitable prior distribution on $\bfvarphi$ and $\Psi$ is a suitable parameter space.\\

+\textbf{Software implementation}.
+A non-exhaustive list of popular parametric models for the extremal dependence includes the asymmetric logistic (\texttt{AL}), pairwise beta (\texttt{PB}), tilted Dirichlet (\texttt{TD}), H\"{u}sler-Reiss (\texttt{HR}), extremal-$t$ (\texttt{ET}) and extremal-skew-$t$ (\texttt{EST}) models \citep[see e.g.,][]{Beranger2015, Beranger2017}.
 The routine \code{fExtDep} with argument \code{method = "PPP"} allows to estimate $\bfvarphi$ by likelihood maximisation.
 The model class for $h$ is specified with the argument \code{model} with the list of available options reported in Table \ref{tab:prop_prior}.
-Some classes of models are characterised by an angular density $h(\bfw\mid\bfvarphi)$ that places a continuous mass only in the interior of $\simp$ (\code{PB}, \code{TD}, \code{HR}), while others also allow to place densities and atoms on subspaces of $\simp$. \citet{Beranger2017} describe an extended version of the ML method that allows for the estimation of these more complex models up to the three-dimensional case (\code{AL}, \code{ET}, \code{EST}) by exploiting the following approach.
-In the bivariate case, an observation $\bfw=(w,1-w)$ falls at an endpoint of $\simp$ if $w < c$ or $w > 1-c$ for some small $c \in (0,1/2)$ and on the interior of $\simp$ otherwise.
-A trivariate observation $\bfw=(w_1,w_2,1-w_1-w_2)$ falls: at the $j$th corner of $\simp$ if $\bfw \in \mathcal{C}_j = \left\{w_j > 1-c \right\} $, on the edge between the $j$th and $l$th components if $\bfw \in \mathcal{E}_{j,l} = \left\{w_j, w_l < 1-c, w_j + w_l > 1-c, w_j > 1- 2 w_l, w_l > 1 -2 w_j \right\}$, and in the interior of $\simp$ otherwise (i.e., if $w_j > c,$ for all $j$) \citep[see][for details]{Beranger2017}.
-This approach is implemented when specifying a positive value for the argument \code{c} of \code{fExtDep}.
+Some classes of models are characterised by an angular density $h(\bfw\mid\bfvarphi)$ that places a continuous mass only in the interior of $\simp_d$ (\code{PB}, \code{TD}, \code{HR}), while others also allow to place densities and atoms on subspaces of $\simp_d$. \citet{Beranger2017} describe an extended version of a Maximum Likelihood (ML) method that allows for the estimation of these more complex models up to the three-dimensional case (\code{AL}, \code{ET}, \code{EST}) by exploiting the following approach.